zedif/julia-introduction/episodes/02-classification.md

 ## High-Level

-Julia is a high-level language, that is, it abstract away the details of the hardware that runs software written in the language.
-Other high-level languages are, for example, Java and Python.
+Julia is a high-level language, that is, the language abstracts away the details of the hardware that it runs on.
+Its abstaction level is comparable to languages like Java and Python.

 ## Dynamic